Jeffrey Sweet

-Jeffrey Sweet (born May 3, 1950) is an American writer, journalist, songwriter and theatre historian.
+Jeffrey Sweet (born May 3, 1950) is an American composer, librettist, and critic.
+His recent works include Winging It!, Hitch, and KUNSTLER about human rights lawyer William Kunstler.

 Personal life

 Sweet's father was James Sweet, a science writer for the University of Chicago who aided Supreme Court chief justice Earl Warren in drafting two anti-McCarthy speeches; his mother was violinist Vivian Sweet.
 He is married to actor-producer-writer, Kristine Niven, a founder of AND Theater Company, a small non-profit company in New York.

 Theatre career

 Sweet has been a playwright, screenwriter, lyricist, critic, journalist, teacher, theatre historian, and sometime songwriter and director.
 He was a resident member of Chicago's Victory Gardens Theater, where thirteen of his plays—including Flyovers, Porch, The Action Against Sol Schumann, The Value of Names, Berlin '45, With and Without, Court-Martial at Fort Devens, Class Dismissed, and Bluff have been produced.
 In recent years he has performed a solo piece, You Only Shoot the Ones You Love (which premiered in the New York Fringe) and authored Kunstler, a play about William Kunstler, which premiered in 2013 at Hudson Stage Theater and subsequently played the New York Fringe in 2014, off-Broadway in 2017 (at 59E59th Street) and had an extended run at Barrington Stage in Pittsfield, MA in the summer of 2017.
 Kunstler was written for actor Jeff McCarthy.

 His involvement with musical theatre includes writing the book to a musical version of Murray Schisgal's play Luv with lyrics by Susan Birkenhead and music by Howard Marren.
 Originally produced off-Broadway under the title Love, it won Outer Critics Circle prizes for best book and best score.
 It was subsequently revived off-Broadway at the York Theatre in New York, directed by Patricia Birch, under the title What About Luv? and was later produced in London and Tokyo.
 He also collaborated with Melissa Manchester on a musical called I Sent a Letter to My Love based on the novel by Bernice Rubens.
 Sweet is also the author of Something Wonderful Right Away (an oral history of Chicago's The Second City troupe), The O'Neill (a book about the Eugene O'Neill Theater Center), The Dramatist's Toolkit and Solving Your Script (two texts on dramatic writing).
 A book of conversations with leading contemporary playwrights, What Playwrights Talk About When They Talk About Writing, was published in 2017 by Yale University Press.